Equine Medical Services: CEM Quarantine

 If your horse should require any other veterinary treatment, we will notify you and a staff member of the NCSU, College of Veterinary Medicine Teaching Hospital will provide treatment.
 Please advise us if you wish to have your horse de-wormed, vaccinated or treated for any condition while in quarantine.

-The price of $2,262 per mare includes board for 21 days, cultures and cleaning required on a defined schedule throughout their quarantine period.
-Mares can be started on their testing schedule Mondays & Thursdays.
-They are cultured on Day 1, Day 4, & Day 7.
+The price of $2,900 per mare includes board for 21 days, cultures and cleaning required on a defined schedule throughout their quarantine period.
+Mares can be started on their testing schedule Mondays and Thursdays.
+They are cultured on Day 1, Day 4 and Day 7.
 Cultures have a 7 day incubation period.
 The mare then must go through a 5-consecutive-day cleaning process.
 Once all cultures are reported to be negative and the cleaning process is completed, the mare may be released.